rlex/ansible-role-resolvconf/README.md

 Simple role for configuring resolv.conf file
-Please note that resolvconf package will be removed (on debian/ubuntu) to persist this settings after reboots.
+Please note that resolvconf will be disabled (on debian/ubuntu) to persist this settings after reboots.
-By default, it will configure nameservers to Google DNS and Level3 DNS
+By default, it does nothing - you will need to define resolvconf_nameservers (at least)

 Example playbook:
 ```yml